GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## How Does This Work?
 Today, Microsoft distributes hundreds of root CA certificates, including the Federal Common Policy CA (FCPCA/COMMON).
 Microsoft does this through a _Certificate Trust List (CTL)_ that tells Windows servers, workstations, and devices which roots are trusted (*authrootstl.cab*) and which are untrusted (*disallowedcertstl.cab*).
 Removing COMMON from the Microsoft Trust Store will remove it from the Microsoft distributed CTL's authorized roots list.<!--Correct way to say this?
 Is there 1 CTL or 2?
 First sentence sounds like 1; this sentence sounds like 2.-->

-Microsoft distributes the CTL<!--1 list?--> to the following Windows Operating System (OS) versions and Windows Server editions<!--Unclear what the "added capability..." below is about.
-Explain?
-Should Windows 10 be paired with Windows Server 2012 R2 and 2016? -->:
+Microsoft distributes the CTL<!--1 list?--> to the following Windows Operating System (OS) versions and Windows Server editions<!--Explain what the "added capability..." below is about.
+Also, should Windows 10 be paired with Windows Server 2012 R2 and 2016? -->:

 | **Operating System** | **Server Version and Release**                 |
 | :-------- | :-------------------------------     |